 This AAAA record or, as it is also known, an IPv6 address record.
 This will map a hostname to a IPv6 address (128-bit).

 Sometimes called a Canonical Name record.
 This makes a domain name an alias of another domain name you may have.
 As an example, you can make “www.pebbleltd.co.uk” go to “pebbleltd.co.uk”.
 We never recommend CNAME defined hostnames in your MX records.

 This is a mail exchange record and will map your domain name to your mail exchange server or servers.
 You can have multiple mail exchange servers in an MX record

 Technically called a Name Server record.
 The NS record shows the authoritative name servers for your domain and is listed on the parent server.

 Stands for “State of Authority”.
 This is probably the most important part of your zone file and displays information about the domain itself including the last time it was updated, the administrative email address of the owner etc.

-We hope that this page has been useful, if you have left more confused than when you arrived, this was definately not our intention.
+We hope that this page has been useful if you have left more confused than when you arrived, this was definitely not our intention.